VinayKale1998/neoma-assessment/README.md

 ## API Documentation

-Visit [http://localhost:3000/api-docs](http://localhost:3000/api-docs) for the interactive Swagger documentation of this project.
+Visit [http://localhost:3000/api-docs](http://localhost:3000/api-docs) after successful spawn of the app, for the interactive Swagger documentation of this project.
 It provides comprehensive info about the endpoints, request and error details.

 ## Testing